 Meetings & Events

-The MHAC hosts bi-monthly State Policy & Advocacy Committee meetings which all members are able to attend via online conferencing.
-Annually, this Committee meets in person in Columbus to strengthen our membership across regions and meet with lawmakers, state agency directors, and sister organizations.
+The MHAC hosts quarterly State Policy & Advocacy Committee meetings, which all members are able to attend via online conferencing.
+The State P&A Committee also has an annual in person meeting in Columbus to strengthen membership across regions and meet with lawmakers, state agency directors, and sister organizations.

-The MHAC is one of three statewide organizations to sponsor the Legislative Mental Health Caucus, a group of legislators who are champions that meet to discuss and address mental health issues with effective public policy.
+The MHAC is the co-sponsor of the Legislative Mental Health Caucus, a group of legislators who are champions that meet two to three times a year to discuss and address mental health issues with effective public policy.

 Similar to its regional Hubs, the MHAC’s state-level work is guided by a State-Level Advocacy Agenda, which is developed by MHAC members to address issues key mental health and addiction disorder issues.
 The agenda outlines the State Program and Policy Director’s work for a two-year period that coincides with terms of the General Assembly.